acts-project/acts/.github/issue_template.md

 PLEASE FOLLOW THE CHECKLIST BELOW WHEN CREATING A NEW ISSUE.
-THE CHECKLIST IS FOR YOUR INFORMATION AN MUST BE REMOVED BEFORE SUBMITTING ISSUE.
+THE CHECKLIST IS FOR YOUR INFORMATION AND MUST BE REMOVED BEFORE SUBMITTING THE ISSUE.

 ## Checklist